Tony’s approach to the law is international and comparative he holds four law degrees from Australia, England and New Zealand.

 He is the first New Zealand lawyer ever to have won any cases before the United Nations Human Rights Committee.
 He has lodged the first case from New Zealand before the UN Committee Against Torture, he has also won a case before United Nations Working Party against Arbitrary Detention.
 He regularly attends United Nations Human Rights meetings about New Zealand issues in Geneva and New York.
 His first UN case Rameka v New Zealand (see Notable Cases) CCPR 1090/2002 is listed in 50 “Leading cases of the Human Rights Committee” by Raija Hanski and Martin Scheinin.

-On 31 October 2017 Tony will travel to Geneva for “the first case in which such an invitation has been extended” to orally provide additional information in a complex case before the United Nations Human Rights Committee in Miller and Carroll v New Zealand CCPR 2502/2014.
+On 31 October 2017 Tony travelled to Geneva for “the first case in which such an invitation has been extended” to orally provide additional information in a complex case before the United Nations Human Rights Committee in Miller and Carroll v New Zealand CCPR 2502/2014.

 Tony’s work is widely reported in the law reports, there are at least 100 cases reported with 59 cases being in the Court of Appeal and Taunoa v Attorney-General in the Law Reports of the Commonwealth.

 Tony takes private work and civil and criminal legal aid in the High Court, or above.
 He will consider cases in specialist tribunals, but would rarely take a Family Law Case.